Th3SnowyOwl/Th3SnowyOwl.github.io/README.md

 Can work as a bypass for Lightspeed System's extensions

-Working on update for ytplayer, DARK MODE!!!
+DARK MODE!!!
+Is here for youtube player.

 Also might add a disguise feature to make the site look Like a Google Doc.